 Some snacks can help a person increase their fiber intake.
 The following snacks have good amounts of fiber, along with other nutrients.

 Almonds contain healthy unsaturated fats and protein.
-Also, a 1-ounce (oz) serving provides about 4 g of fiber.
+Also, a 1-ounce (oz) serving provides about

 Opt for raw almonds, and avoid those roasted with added flavors, salt, or sugar.